CodyWallbridge/ProjectManagement/software-project-management-plan.md

 ### 5.3 Resource Requirements

-The project will require hardware resources, software
+The project will require hardware resources, software.

 #### 5.3.1 Hardware Resources

 Each team member will work from home.
 To ensure consistent hardware specifications, each team member will be given a 14-inch MacBook Pro with:

 - 11-core CPU14-core GPU
 - 18GB Unified Memory
 - 512GB SSD Storage